Melbourne to Devonport Race - The Rudder Cup

 |Race Record:||19h 32m 56s by PROWLER in 1998|

-This year, the Melbourne to Devonport, The Rudder Cup as Australia's oldest ocean race will be honoured as the ORCV race that runs on the "Melbourne Cup" long weekend.
+This year, the Melbourne to Devonport, The Rudder Cup, Australia's oldest ocean race, will be honored as the ORCV race that runs on the "Melbourne Cup" long weekend.
 With a start off Queenscliff, the fleet will race to Devonport to be greeted and kindly hosted by the Mersey Yacht Club.

-The 195nm Devonport race starts off Portsea, proceeds across Bass Strait to the finish line at the entrance of the Mersey River.
-Finishing yachts may then proceed up the Mersey to the marina at the Mersey Yacht Club.
+The 195nm Devonport race starts off Portsea and proceeds across the Bass Strait to the finish line at the entrance of the Mersey River.
+Finishing yachts may proceed up the Mersey to the marina at the Mersey Yacht Club.

-For a short time around 2000 - 2007 the Rudder Cup race ran to Low Point at Launceston before moving back to Devonport where it had been for 50 years or so prior to that.
+For a short time, around 2000 - 2007, the Rudder Cup race ran to Low Point at Launceston before moving back to Devonport, where it had been for 50 years or so before that.

 Entry and Documents

 In 1907, Thomas Fleming Day, editor of the American magazine "Rudder" wrote to his friend, the Commodore of the Geelong Yacht Club, T. A. Dickson, suggesting a race across the Bass Strait to Tasmania to promote the sport of yachting.
 Day struck a trophy worth 60 guineas, a fortune at the time, as a prize for the winner.

 More than 100 years later, yachts are still racing across the Bass Strait for the honour of winning the Rudder Cup.
 The Rudder Cup is Australia's oldest ocean race and the 5th oldest organised ocean yacht race in the world, predating the Fastnet by nearly 20 years and the Sydney to Hobart race by almost four decades.